ELECTRIC REGULATION IN DELAWARE

 In 2006, faced with significantly increase energy costs, the General Assembly passed a revision to the restructuring legislation entitled "The Electric Utilities Retail Supply Act of 2006."
 The Act provides that all electric distribution companies subject to the jurisdiction of the Commission would be designated as the standard offer service supplier and returning customer service supplier in their respective territories.
 The Act provided further opportunity for distribution companies to enter into long and short-term supply contracts, own and operate generation facilities, build generation and transmission facilities, make investments in demand-side resources and take any other Commission approved action to diversify their retail load supply.
 Additionally, Delmarva Power is required to conduct Integrated Resource Planning for a forward-looking 10 year time frame and to file such plan with the Commission, the Controller General, the Director of the Office of Management and Budget and the Energy Office every two years starting with December 1, 2006.
 As part of the initial planning process, Delmarva Power is required to file a proposal to obtain long-term supply contracts.
 The proposal requires Delmarva Power to include a Request for Proposal (RFP) for the construction of new generation resources within Delaware.
 Delaware IRP/RFP

 - Electric Choice - Customers of the Delaware Electric Cooperative and Delmarva Power may now have a choice in which company will provide their electric energy supply (distribution of electric will still remain with the respective utility).
 Electric suppliers must be certified by the Commission prior to offering electric supply service to consumers.
 Requirements for obtaining certification can be found in Del.
 Admin C. Section 3001.
-Questions regarding the process for electric supplier certification should be e-mailed to John Farber.
+Questions regarding the process for electric supplier certification should be e-mailed to Malika Davis.
 The List of Certified Electric Suppliers provides the telephone numbers and websites of electric suppliers that may be offering services to residential, commercial or industrial customers.
-This list is updated as often as information becomes available, but the Commission would urge customers to contact all potential suppliers to determine if a company is offering service.
+This list is updated as often as information becomes available and is a list of all certified companies, the Commission would urge customers to contact all potential suppliers to determine if a company is currently offering service.
 Before switching, the Consumer Energy Education Group (CEEG) has created a list of questions to ask potential electric suppliers.

 - General Information